 1. How do you improve your practice and the patient experience?

 The Patient-Provider Relationship study showed when patients decide to switch healthcare providers, that decision is increasingly due to the patient experience rather than the competency of the doctor.
-Patients want to go to a doctor where they feel their opinion is valued.
-Using patient surveys to gather feedback about your practice, and using the survey results to implement changes around your office can go a long way in showing patients you care.
+Patients want to go to a doctor where they feel their opinion is valued and where they receive the best quality of care.
+Using patient surveys to gather feedback about your practice and using the survey results to implement changes around your office can go a long way in showing patients you care.

 2. How are you implementing new technology around your office?